jevinjivani2507/jevinjivani2507/README.md

 - 🌱 I’m currently learning about MERN stack development.
 - 👯 I’m looking to collaborate with other content creators
 - 👤 2022 Goals: Learn more about web 3.0
-- 💻 I’m looking to collaborate on different intresting projects ideas on React.js
+- 💻 I’m looking to collaborate on different intresting projects ideas on React.js and web 3.0